"CATCH THE BUS! The Huntington refuels Inge's classic comedy and its season is off to a roaring start. Don't miss it!"— Joyce Kulhawik

 Ronete Levenson has recently appeared Off Broadway in Lascivious Something (Women's Project/Cherry Lane Theatre), directed by Daniella Topol; Our Town (Barrow Street Theater) directed by David Cromer; What Once We Felt (Lincoln Center Theater) directed by Ken Rus Schmoll; ...

-Karen MacDonald has appeared at the Huntington in Good People, Before I Leave You, Bus Stop, All My Sons, and A Civil War Christmas.
-Most recently she appeared as Polly Wyeth in Other Desert Cities (SpeakEasy Stage Company), Volumnia in Coriolanus, Mary Tyrone in Long Day’s Journey into Night, and Randy in Superior Donuts.
+Karen MacDonald has appeared at the Huntington in Ryan Landry's "M", Good People, Before I Leave You, Bus Stop, All My Sons, and A Civil War Christmas.
+On Broadway, she understudied and performed the role of Amanda in the revival of The Glass Menagerie.
+Regional credits include Doubt (Stoneham Theatre), Other Desert Cities and The Drowsy Chaperone (SpeakEasy Stage Company), Coriolanus and All’s Well That Ends Well, (Commonwealth Shakespeare Company), Long Day’s Journey into Night and boom (New Repertory Theatre), and others.

 Nicole Rodenburg played in the world premieres of Allison Moore's Slasher!
 (Humana Festival of New American Plays at the Actors Theater of Louisville) and Sheri Wilner's The End (Guthrie Theater).

 Henry Stram has appeared on Broadway in Inherit the Wind, The Crucible, Titanic as well as in the First National Tour of Spring Awakening.